 Child Benefits (Kindergeld): Parents with dependent children are eligible to child benefits.
 Married couples can choose who receives the benefits.
 In case of parents living separately, the one with whom the child stays most of the time, or the one who bears the larger share of the maintenance, receives the benefits.
 Benefits are paid for biological, adopted, or foster children who live in the same household with their parents.
 They are paid up to the age of 18.
-Eligibility is prolonged up to the age of 25, in case children are still in education and have an own income that does not exceed a threshold.
+Eligibility is prolonged up to the age of 25, in case children are still in education and do not work more than 20 hours a week in dependent employment.
 Alternatively to child benefits, parents can claim a child tax allowance at the derivation of taxable income.
 Tax authorities apply the more favourable of child benefits and child allowance for the parents according to a higher-yield test.